 Our 2030 ambition: Help to improve 30 million livelihoods in communities directly connected to our business activities

-Our ambition to improve livelihoods and develop thriving communities starts with education.
-We believe children should be in school, and be able to get an education.
-We also believe in supporting women and girls to be economically and socially active, so they can be successful and independent.
-So we work with local groups and partners, particularly in rural areas, to support farmers and their families.
+Around the world, our ambition to improve livelihoods and develop thriving communities starts with education.
+We work with local groups and partners, particularly in rural areas, to support farmers and their families.
 We provide training for farmers, both men and women, and give their children access to education to help them build a brighter future.

 Supporting thriving communities starts in our own neighborhoods.
 Nestlé employees are all members of the communities in which we live and work and thus foster a culture of volunteerism and helping others.
 More than 7,000 employee volunteers around the country serve local nonprofits in their communities, especially those focused on hunger and food security and childhood health.
 From community outreach days and regular employee service to disaster relief aid and supporting food security in our neighborhoods, we pride ourselves on helping to enable thriving communities.
 Our annual Nestlé Cares day of service unites our operating companies to make a difference through more than 150 events nationwide.

 - In 2017, more than 5,000 Nestlé employees spent the day away from their typical work routine to volunteer as we partnered with Feeding America, the largest domestic hunger-relief organization in the U.S., to support local food banks and non-profit organizations that provide nutritious foods to families in need.

 - To support the victims of Hurricane Florence, Nestlé donated $75,000 to relief efforts on the ground, more than 850,000 bottles of water and more than 12,000 pounds of pet food and litter to assist in the storm’s aftermath.